 When you’re setting goals that you want to make attainable, remember to be critical of them.
 Ask yourself “Is this goal truly a SMART goal?”
 If not, make edits.
 Draw upon information from past performances when creating new goals.
 Past performance serves as a great benchmark.
 Lastly, give your team the tools they need to be successful.
 These simple tips will help you craft ambitious but attainable goals your team can crush.

 ClearCompany’s talent management software was built for great performance management.
-From the annual review process to applying peer review data to your recruiting plans, to setting goals and achieving them, our total talent acquisition and management suite will help you do it all.
+From employee onboarding to the annual review process to applying peer review data to your recruiting plans, to setting goals and achieving them, our total talent acquisition and management suite will help you do it all.
 Get a personalized demo of ClearCompany’s performance management software today.